Scaling and Population Loss in Mexican Urban Centres: Results

-{ What would a city look like when it grows and preserves the average density?
-Given the empirical evidence for scaling and density loss in Mexican cities, it is relevant to compare the observed density with the \emph{counterfactual} case where city's average population density is preserved.
+{ What would a city look like when it grows while preserving its average density?
+Given the empirical evidence of scaling and density loss in Mexican cities, it is relevant to compare the observed density with the \emph{counterfactual} case in which the city's average population density is preserved.
 The scaling factors for Mexican cities are usually larger than those of density-preserving scaling.
-Still, the magnitude of the loss against the counterfactual informs how many more people have been displaced than needed if residential densities had remained constant on average.
-To compute this comparison, we took the observed density $\sigma(\rad, 1990)$ as the base density, and scaled it up to $t_j=2000, 2010, 2020$ using the observed population counts with $\Lij = \sqrt{\pop(t_j)/\pop(t_i})$.
-We then used these scaled versions to compare the corresponding observed and counterfactual population counts and fractions at each year (Figure \ref{fig:cfactual}).
-Between 1990 and 2020, 4.7 million people were displaced from the city centre, nearly double the number in a counterfactual scenario that preserved density.
-These people have relocated towards the periphery of the city (Figure \ref{fig:cfactual}).
+The extent of density loss relative to the counterfactual indicates that many more individuals have been displaced than would have been necessary if average residential densities had remained constant.
+To compute this comparison, we take the observed density $\sigma(\rad, 1990)$ as the base density, and scale it to the $t_j=2000, 2010, 2020$ values, using the observed population counts with $\Lij = \sqrt{\pop(t_j)/\pop(t_i})$.
+We then use these scaled versions to compare the corresponding observed and counterfactual population counts and fractions at each year (Figure \ref{fig:cfactual}).
+Between 1990 and 2020, \emph{4.7 million people} were displaced from the city centre, nearly double the number in a counterfactual scenario that preserved density.
+These people have relocated to the peripheral zone of the city.

 }